About the Relationships Project

 The Relationships Collective

 The Relationships Collective is a group of 9 servant leaders who together represent just some of the brilliant, enthusiastic, creative and diverse people who are putting relationships first and pioneering a relationship-centred future.
-From January 2023 – July 2024, The Relationships Collective will be helping to turbocharge our work building and strengthening the field of relationship-centred practice.
+From January 2023 – July 2024, The Relationships Collective met regularly to turbocharge our work building and strengthening the field of relationship-centred practice.
+While our formal work together has come to an end, Collective members continue to inspire and support us.

 Collaborators